Answer all the questions

 Topic: Promotion of Islam

-⭐ The rulers of Western Sudan generally supported the spread of Islam by appointing Muslim officials, encouraging conversions, and even making pilgrimages to Mecca.
-However, levying taxes on Islamic scholars would have been counterproductive to the promotion of Islam.
+The rulers of Western Sudan supported the spread of Islam in various ways, such as appointing Muslim officials, allowing conversions, and going on pilgrimages to Mecca.
+However, taxing Islamic scholars would have gone against the encouragement of Islam, as it would hinder their work and influence.

 Explanation: